Smilefounder/Swastika-IO-Core/README.md

-# Welcome to Swastika Opensource Project
+# 卐 Swastika I/O - swas·ti·ka (/ˈswästəkə/)
-Swastika is free, open source and cross-platform CMS based on ASP.NET Core.
+Swastika I/O is free, open source and cross-platform CMS based on ASP.NET Core.
 It is built using the best and the most modern tools and languages (Visual Studio 2017, C# etc).
 Be the best and join our team!

 ## Technology
 - ASP.NET Core 1.1